 Calculating the Average Client LTV

 The average client lifetime value expresses what a client is worth to your business over the lifetime of their relationship with you.
 If you have a product that is purchased once, that initial purchase equals the lifetime value.

-If your business is geared towards repeat sales and you know how often someone will buy from you (whether they buy quarterly, annually, every three years or 5 years), you have enough data to track what the client is worth to you over their lifetime.
+If your business is geared towards repeat sales and you know how often someone will buy from you (whether they buy quarterly, annually, every three years, or five years), you have enough data to track what the client is worth to you over their lifetime.